|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On December 17, 1941 departs Koniya, Amami Oshima, Ryukuyus as part of Operation M (M Sakusen) and participates in the Japanese landing at Lamon Bay in southern Luzon on December 24, 1941.

-On November 7, 1942 departed Manila Bay with two other ships.
+On November 7, 1942 departs Manila Bay with two other ships.
 Aboard Nagato Maru were 1,500 soldiers plus 1,600 American Prisoners Of War (POW), with roughly 550 POWs in the cargo holds and was considered a "hell ship".
-During the trip, 17 prisoners die en route.
-The convoy arrives at Takao Harbor on November 11, 1942.
+During the trip, 17 prisoners die en route before arriving at Takao Harbor on November 11, 1942.

-Afterwards on November 14, 1942 arrives at Mako, Pescadores and departs on November 18, 1942 and the next day arrives at Kirun, Formosa and departs on November 20, 1942.
+On November 14, 1942 arrives Mako, Pescadores and departs on November 18, 1942 and the next day arrives at Kirun, Formosa and departs on November 20, 1942.
 En route, three more prisoners died.
-Nagato Maru arrives Moji on November 24, 1942.
+On November 24, 1942 arrives Moji.
 It is believed as many as 150 sick and dying prisoners were abandoned on the dock at Moji after arrival.
 The remaining prisoners are disembarked for Osaka POW camp near Osaka.

 On May 12, 1943 departs Ujina loaded with the Japanese Army 54th Division, 154th Infantry Regiment, 2nd Battalion plus 1 platoon of regimental gun company, rapid fire gun company (less one platoon) and part of a signal unit and arrives at Singapore on June 9, 1943.
 Afterwards, departs for Palau.